 - PLWH Involvement: PLWH who receive services at a RWHAP-funded organization should be actively involved in the development, implementation, and evaluation of program and CQM activities.
-Describe how PLWH and/or organizations that represent them will be engaged in the implementation of this activity, including decision-making. - Collaboration and Coordination: In describing the methods by which you will implement the activity, outline the partners needed for this proposed activity, if applicable.
-Identify the tasks that each partner proposes to perform and the amount of funding, if any, you expect to allocate to the partner.
-Include letters of support and/or letters of commitment from each partner and/or collaborating entity as Attachment 6. - Sustainability: Describe how you will maintain the efforts set forth in this activity after the period of federal funding ends.
-For example, describe how you will support the maintenance of systems, continued training of new staff, updates to policies and procedures, etc. In addition, describe how you intend to share or disseminate relevant information and/or products developed through the funded activity with other providers in the community and/or collaborators to this project. - WORK PLAN -- Corresponds to Section V's Review Criterion #2 Response and #4 Impact
+Describe how PLWH and/or organizations that represent them will be engaged in the implementation of this activity, including decision-making. - Collaboration and Coordination: Describe the methods you will use to implement the activity.
+Outline the partners needed for this proposed activity, if applicable.
+Identify the tasks each partner proposes to perform and the amount of funding, if any, you expect to allocate to the partner.
+Include letters of support and/or letters of commitment from each partner and/or collaborating entity as Attachment 8. - Sustainability: Describe how you will maintain the efforts set forth in this activity after the period of federal funding ends.
+For example, describe how you will support the maintenance of systems, continued training of new staff, updates to policies and procedures, etc. In addition, describe how you intend to share or disseminate relevant information and/or products developed through the funded activity and lessons learned with other providers in the community and/or collaborators to this project. - WORK PLAN -- Corresponds to Section V's Review Criteria #2 Response and #4 Impact

 A work plan is a concise easy-to-read overview of your goals, strategies, objectives, activities, timeline, and staff responsible for implementing the program.
-The detailed work plan must be submitted for the 12-month period of performance of August 1, 2018 - July 31, 2019.
+You must submit the detailed work plan for the 12-month period of performance of September 1, 2018 - August 31, 2019.

 Describe the activity's goal, specify the objectives, and identify the key action steps that you will use to achieve the proposed activity.
-Use a timeline that includes each step of the proposed activity and targeted date for completion and identifies staff responsible for the activities.
-As relevant, identify the measures by which you will evaluate success.
-As appropriate, identify meaningful support and collaboration with key partners in planning, designing and implementing all activities.
+Use a timeline that includes each step of the proposed activity, target date for completion, and identifies staff responsible for the activities.
+As relevant, identify the measures you will use to evaluate success.
+As appropriate, identify meaningful support and collaboration with key partners in planning, designing, and implementing all activities.
 Please provide the above information in a table format.